 “Physical injury or death of one family or household member by another family or household member.

 However, the victim’s input is important.
-Without a complaining victim, the State will likely find it very difficult to prove the alleged violence.
+Without a complaining victim or a witness, the State will likely find it very difficult to prove the case.

 Common Examples Where the Victim May Want the Charges Dropped